Welcome to the University of Connecticut Women’s Center!

 Just because you’re interested is reason enough.
-When we are back on campus, you will see have space where people can study, watch TV, share a meal or just hang out and chat.
-The program space and our conference room are available for reservation to student groups, staff and faculty who need a place to hold their meetings or smaller events.
+When you come to visit you will see we have space where people can study, watch TV, share a meal or just hang out and chat.
+The program room, multipurpose room, and our conference room are available for reservation to student groups, staff and faculty who need a place to hold their meetings or smaller events.

 How can I get involved at the Center?

 There are a number of different ways for people to be active at the Center.

 - The easiest is to attend one of our events!
 It’s a great way to meet new people, find out what’s going on, both on campus and in the world, and to learn something new.

 - Besides attending our events, you can join the student staff at the Center.
 We have paid positions and offer internships and volunteer opportunities.

 - Participate on one of the committees of our Advisory Board which include: the Women’s Advance Planning Committee, the 100 Years of Women Scholarship, and Fundraising.